-The challenge is one of the ultimate consequences to our 4,000 year old understanding of the nature of man as explicated, for example, by Rabbi Abraham J. Heschel, the noted professor of Jewish Ethics and Mysticism.
-Dr. Heschel has written in his essay on "The Sacred Image of Man,"
+The whole belief system that man is created in the image of God is now actually threatened by the possibility of man being created in the image of man.
+The challenge is one of the ultimate consequences to our 4,000 year old understanding of the nature of man as explicated, for example, by Rabbi Abraham J. Heschel, who has written in his essay on "The Sacred Image of Man,"

-There is something in the world that the Bible regards as symbol of God--not a temple or a tree, not a statue nor a star.
+There is something in the world that the Bible regards as symbol of God - not a temple or a tree, not a statue nor a star.
 The one symbol of God is man, every man.
 God himself created man, in his image.
 Human life is holy, holier even than the scrolls of the Torah.
 Reverence for God is shown in our reverence for man.
 Treat yourself as a symbol of God.
-What is necessary is not to have a symbol, but to be a symbol.
+What is necessary is not to have a symbol, but to be a symbol.8